 The primary thing about Jesus was his claim to be living out the way God wants us to be.
-It was precisely because Jesus was truly human in this sense that we say he was truly God.
-He never said anything like: I am God.
-But it is not wide of the mark when people said that to meet him was like meeting God.
+It was precisely because Jesus was truly human in this sense that never said anything like: I am God.
+But it is not wide of the meet him was like meeting God.
 After all, he was a window on what God is like.
 That is what they believed and what I believe.
 The earliest Christian writer, Paul, said: 'God was in Christ'; and later Church shorthand simply said: he was God.
 But they never meant for one moment that he was not an ordinary human being like you and me.